pulumi/terraform-provider-aws/website/docs/r/service_discovery_private_dns_namespace.html.markdown

 * `name` - (Required) The name of the namespace.
 * `vpc` - (Required) The ID of VPC that you want to associate the namespace with.
 * `description` - (Optional) The description that you specify for the namespace when you create it.
-* `tags` - (Optional) A map of tags to assign to the namespace.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the namespace. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference